MicheleImbriani-MBIM/zephyr/doc/connectivity/bluetooth/autopts/autopts-linux.rst

 ==================================

 Choose and install your hypervisor like VMWare Workstation(preferred) or VirtualBox.
-On VirtualBox could be some issues, if your host has fewer than 6 CPU.
+Performance on VirtualBox could present issues, if your host has fewer than 6 CPU.

 Create Windows virtual machine instance.
 Make sure it has at least 2 cores and installed guest extensions.